 In the overall media system, social networks are the most visited websites in which students engage in online chatting and forums (often instead of face-to-face interactions) making them generally highly dependent on the internet (Kuss et al., 2013).
 Students show good knowledge of ICT due to its widespread usage and application in schools and academia.
-Today they use a wide range of devices and online platforms to enable their $\frac{Massimiliano\ Vesci}{Chiara\ Crudele}$ learning process (Gualtieri et al., 2012).
+Today they use a wide range of devices and online platforms to enable their Massimiliano Vesci Chiara Crudele learning process (Gualtieri et al., 2012).
 According to Tsai et al., (2009), the use of internet and online platforms has a significant effect on students' habits and behavior.
-The social media is used as a platform to create entrepreneurial intentions networking and for knowledge sharing, business dealing and employment.
+The social media is used as a platform to create entrepreneurial intention: networking and for knowledge sharing, business dealing and employment.
 Laurence (2012) explains young users spend time on the internet for various reasons, such as employment, professional relations and social interactions.
 Furthermore, undergraduate students are technology savvy and fast learners in technology development, making them the most active group following the latest trends of technology (Park, 2010).
 Experienced internet users have greater self - control in terms of their addiction to the internet and apply it more purposefully because they have greater exposure on internet usage and function (Mafé and Blas, 2006).
 In light of the aforementioned perspectives, social media are assumed to impact on individuals' cognitions, emotions and behaviors.
-As such it is possible to conclude that social media dependency affects students' attitudes, their idea
+As such it is possible to conclude that social media dependency affects students' attitudes, their idea to have control over realizing a certain action, and the way they perceive the judgement of their peers, families and society at large, in performing certain actions.